Estimated Repair Costs for 4 Common Furnace Problems

 A couple of possible causes for this problem include:

 • Dirty or malfunctioning flame sensor.
-If the sensor doesn’t sense a flame, it will shut off your furnace to prevent natural gas from getting into your home.
-The ignition process corrodes flame sensors over time.
+If the sensor doesn’t sense a flame, it will shut off your furnace to prevent natural gas from spilling into your home.
+The ignition process corrodes flame sensors as time passes.
 While cleaning during annual furnace maintenance can help, yours may ultimately need to be taken out and changed.

 • Dirty air filter.
-A dirty air filter can restrict airflow and force your furnace to shut off to prevent overheating.
-Make sure to change yours every 30 to 90 days, or whenever you can’t see light through it.
+A dirty air filter can restrict airflow and cause your furnace to shut off to avoid overheating.
+Make sure to replace yours every 30 to 90 days, or anytime you can’t see light through it.

 Estimated Repair Cost